dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/index.md

 uid: core/get-started/aspnetcore/index
 ---
-# Getting Started on ASP.NET Core
+# Getting Started with EF Core on ASP.NET Core

 These 101 tutorials require no previous knowledge of Entity Framework (EF) or Visual Studio.
 They will take you step-by-step through creating a simple ASP.NET Core application that queries and saves data from a database.
 You can chose a tutorial that creates a model based on an existing database, or creates a database for you based on your model.